 - A geo URI should specify an uncertainty distance if it is known.

 - The accuracy of the latitude and longitude values in a geo URI in should not exceed six decimal places.

 - The default CRS of a geo URI is WGS-84, the reference system used by GPS.
 URIs should use this default, and receiving applications may ignore other values.

 - Applications that send SMS messages should only include the sender’s current location if it is explicitly requested.
 For privacy reasons, text messages should not be automatically geo-tagged.

 - Applications that receive a geo-tagged SMS should display the location information visually, and, where possible, show the locations relative to the receiver’s current position.
 Possible formats include markers on a map and compass needles with distance counters.

-- If you have any questions about the standard, please post a comment on this blog.
+- If you have any questions about the protocol, please post a comment on this blog.